Chakroun-Anas/turbo-console-log/README.md

 - turboConsoleLog.logMessagePrefix (string): The prefix of the log message (default one is 🚀 ).

+- turboConsoleLog.includeDirectoriesFromEnd (number): Whether to include directories from end of path (default is -1, meaning only the filename, -2 means the parent directory and the filename and so on..).

 - turboConsoleLog.logMessageSuffix (string): The suffix of the log message (default one is `:` ).

 - turboConsoleLog.addSemicolonInTheEnd (boolean): Whether to put a semicolon in the end of the log message or not.